happytm/BatteryNode/README.md

 - In gateway sketch ssid and password of your home access point required for access to whole sensor network via MQTT Dash app to read sensor data and to issue commands to remote devices.
 - Web interface shows current and historical graphs of sensor data from whole network, allows to issue commands (via websockets) to any slave device on network.

-### Commands to control any remote devices on network by publishing MQTT messages via any MQTT client app (if #define DUPLEX is true in remote code)
+### Commands to control any remote devices on network by publishing MQTT messages via any MQTT client app (if #define DUPLEX is true in remote device code)

 ### Command structure: